Crawl to Content

 Register

-In a city that calls itself “TrackTown USA,” it’s no wonder that at the local marathon, almost 2o percent of the field earns a BQ each year.
+In a city that calls itself “TrackTown USA,” it’s no wonder that at the local marathon, more than a quarter of the field earns a BQ each year.
 The mostly flat course of the Eugene Marathon travels through parks and alongside the Willamette River, hitting its highest point (about 50 feet above the start) at mile 4.5.
 The race channels running history with a finish on the track of Hayward Field, site of Olympic track & field trials and home to legends like Steve Prefontaine.

 2